religion of peace

 Understanding the Flawed Human Condition Read More »

-Sectarian Splits: The Irony of Division in Religion
+Sectarian Splits: The Irony Of Division In Religion-APPROVED

-Religion is fundamentally about oneness and unity.
-It is one of the greatest ironies in human history that it is through the medium of religion that the biggest divisions occur – not just between different faiths but even within the same faith.
-This phenomenon has happened almost uniformly across all religions.
-When a faith splinters,
+Religion is fundamentally about oneness and unity, and also about sectarian splits.
+It is one of the greatest ironies in human history that it is through the medium of religion that the biggest sectarian divisions occur – not just between different faiths but even within the same faith.
+This phenomenon of sectarian fanaticism has happened

-Sectarian Splits: The Irony of Division in Religion Read More »
+Sectarian Splits: The Irony Of Division In Religion-APPROVED Read More »

 The Allegory of the Cave: Exploring Illusion and Enlightenment